 - Crack an egg into each of the rings.

 - Pour water into the skillet and place a lid on top.

 - Cook until the eggs are set, about two minutes.

 - Gently remove the eggs from the rings and place one egg on each piece of cooked sausage.

-- Top each egg with American cheese then the top of the English muffin.
+- Top each egg with a slice of cheese, then the top of the English muffin.

 - Wrap each McMuffin with foil or parchment paper.
 Wait about 30 seconds before serving.

 Making McDonald’s Sausage McMuffin Your Own